prasenjitpriyan/reactRoadmap/README.md

 * Axios ensures consistent handling of errors and responses, making it convenient to manage errors and present meaningful messages to users.
 * The versatility of Axios shines through its compatibility with both web browsers and Node.js, allowing its usage in diverse environments.

-### To install Axios in a React project, you can follow these steps:
+### To install Axios in a React project, you can follow these steps

 * Step 1: Open the terminal and navigate to the root directory of your React project by using the appropriate commands or graphical interface available in your operating system.
 * Install Axios using npm by running the following command: **npm install axios**